minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

 * To automatically connect and login to your server you need to add the Private Key to the MobaXterm client, select the "Advanced SSH settings" tab, check "Use private key" and click on the icon to the right form shaped like a document and select your Private Key file

 * Click on the "OK" button and that’s it!
-Now you can automatically securely connect to your remote SSH server with Putty client by hitting the Open button without the need to enter passwords.
+Now you can automatically securely connect to your remote SSH server with Putty client by hitting the "Open" button without the need to enter passwords.

 ### Disable password login